MÌ XÀO HẢI SẢN / VIETNAMESE SEAFOOD STIR FRY RAMEN NOODLES

 - Serve the noodles on a serving dish or in a serving bowl.
 Sprinkle optional fried red onions and peppers if preferred.

 I have a batch of fried red onion always on hand in my kitchen, but you can find it at most Asian supermarkets.
 You will only need the Ramen noodles; discard the packet of seasoning that comes with it.
-If you don’t have chicken powder, however, you can use the packet’s seasoning as an alternative.
+If you don’t have chicken seasoning, however, you can use the packet’s seasoning as an alternative.